-Technical analysis is one of the three types of analysis that traders use to make decisions.
-The other two are fundamental and sentimental analysis.
-Technical analysis involves the use of technical indicators to make forecasts on how the asset price will move.
+Technical analysis is one of the three types of analysis that traders use to make decisions (the other two are fundamental and sentimental).
+This analysis involves the use of technical indicators to make forecasts on how the asset price will move.

-This article will look at the types of indicators and how you can succeed as a technician.
+This article will look at the types of tools and how you can succeed as a technician.

 The core of trading and investing is to find a trend and follow it to the end.
 When you find a trend that is moving upwards, the goal is to buy and when you find a trend that is moving downwards, the goal is to sell.

 Trend indicators are used to show when a new trend is forming and when it is coming to an end.
-Examples of trend indicators are:
+Examples of this technical analysis tool are:

 Oscillators are indicators that are used to show the extremes of the trends.
 They are mostly known as indicators of oversold and overbought positions.
 Examples of these types of indicators are: